 The cache size is also another factor to consider.
 The cache acts as the memory of the processor.
 The Core i3 has a cache size of 3 Mb, while the Core i5 has a cache size between 3 Mb- 6 Mb.
 The Core i7 stands at 4-8 Mb.
 The Core i3 by Intel has two physical cores, while the i5 and i7 have both dual cores and quad cores.

 |Core i7||2-4||Yes||Yes||4-8 MB|

-To make it simple and easier, the Core i3 by Intel is best suited for people who don’t use their laptops for editing or gaming.
-It is perfect for just browsing or streaming.
+The Core i3 by Intel is best suited for people who don’t use their laptops for editing or gaming to make it simple and easier.
+Instead, it is perfect for just browsing or streaming.
 The Core i5 is a mid-range performer capable of handling average tasks smoothly, including moderate gaming.
 The Core i7 will suit users who have an intensive workload that requires multitasking.

 Which Generation of Intel CPU is Better

 Intel’s 10th, 9th and 8th generation cores all use the 14 nm fabrication.
 However, there are minor refinements with each successive generation.
-To know which core is better suited for you, let’s have a look at the specifications.
+So, to know which core is better suited for you, let’s have a look at the specifications.

-The 10th generation processor offers hyper-threading in all its processor models- right from the i9 to the i3.
+The 10th generation processor offers hyper-threading in all its processor models, from the i9 to the i3.
 Previous generations do not offer hyper-threading on all the processors.